logzio/logz-docs/_source/logzio_collections/_log-sources/falco.md

 ```
 $nano /etc/falco/falco.yaml
 ```
-In the configuration file,
+In the configuration file, set the output format to JSON.
-find the line that begins `json_output:` and set the value to `true`:
+Find the line `json_output: true`.

 ```
 # Whether to output events in json or text